 There are a few different malasada options to choose from.
 They sell original malasadas rolled in either plain sugar, cinnamon sugar, or a sour Hawaiian li hing powder.

-You can also get a malasada puff that is filled with vanilla custard, dobash (chocolate), haupia (coconut), macadamia nut, or guava.
+You can also get malasada puffs that are filled with vanilla custard, dobash (chocolate), haupia (coconut), macadamia nut, or guava.

 Our favorite is the original rolled in a thick coat of cinnamon sugar, or the vanilla custard-filled malasada puff.